lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 * The site was also tested on Safari, on which there was one small issue which has not been rectified as yet (see [Unresolved Bugs](#unresolved)).
 * The site was also tested on Samsung Internet, on which there were some issues.
 One of which has subsequently been rectified (see [Resolved Bugs](#resolved)) and one of which has not (see [Unresolved Bugs](#unresolved)).

+# Testing User Expectations and Requirements
+All user expectations and requirements (user story 1: user friendly navigation and responsive design) have been satisfied.
+* The site is fully responsive on screen sizes from 320px and upwards.
+* The site is fully accessible, it contains appropriate alt text, a colour scheme of sufficient contrast, and has passed WAVE accessibility testing.
+* All images used in the site have been optimised and cropped to suitable aspect ratio.
+* There is a responsive nav bar and footer on all pages.
+* All navigation links have been tested and proven to work.
+* All navigation buttons have been tested and proven to work.
+* All social links in the footer have been tested, proven to work and proven to open in a new tab.
+* All copy on the site has been proof-read and proven to be clear, concise and free of SPAG (spelling, grammar and punctuation errors).

 # Testing User Stories
+### Testing remaining user stories

 ### Must Have